gszczure/EasyMeet_App/README.md

 >
 > In the `main` branch, you will also find a video demonstrating the first version of the desktop application.
 >
-> > Polska wersja README znajduje się na dole README.
+> > Polska wersja README znajduje się na dole.

 # EasyMeetApp